 The two new arch bridges are the highlight of this section.
-They are on the on the original gradient and replace difficult to access low level bridges burnt out in the 2009 bushfires.
+They are on the original gradient and replace difficult to access low level bridges burnt out in the 2009 bushfires.

 Midway between Boolarra and Mirboo North is the Darlimurla station site.
-This has a shelter and trail map.
-Follow the nearby road with signpost directions to "The Big Tree", a giant mountain grey gum that has survived fires and logging.
+This has a shelter and trail map

 The township of MIrboo North, with numerous cafes and shops available, is a few hundred metres along the road.

-The Mirboo North railway station is now a community & chidcare centre.
-Close by is great playground for the younger trail users to entertain themselves on.
+The Mirboo North railway station is now a community & children’s playgroup.
+Close by is a great playground for the younger trail users to entertain themselves on.

 This trail follows the former branch line from Morwell to Mirboo North which opened in 1885.